Skip to content

 Photograph of the opening of the 5th World Congress in East Berlin, 1975.

-The 5th World Congress of ASSITEJ was held in East Berlin in 1975.
-Overall, 36 countries and various delegates of international theatre associations participated.
-This year’s focus was on “Professional actors and school. ” The ASSITEJ also celebrated its 10th anniversary this year.
+The 5th ASSITEJ World Congress was held in East Berlin in 1975.
+A total of 36 countries, as well as various representatives of international theatre associations, took part.
+This year’s focus was on “Professional actors and school”.
+The ASSITEJ also celebrated its 10th anniversary this year.

-At this point the world organisation is able to claim a broad variety of achievements such as international festivals, workshops, publications, seminars, etc. At the same time, the separation between East and West Europe due to the Cold Wari ncreased the tensions in the international cooperation.
-The ASSITEJ was also influenced by these circumstances.
-The World Congress in Berlin therefore set the goal of further improving and strengthening the communication and cooperation between the member countries.
+At this point, the world organisation was able to claim a broad variety of achievements, such as international festivals, workshops, publications, seminars, and so on.
+At the same time, the Cold War divide between Eastern and Western Europe was becoming increasingly noticeable.
+The ASSITEJ was also impacted by these circumstances.
+The World Congress in Berlin therefore set itself the goal of further promoting and strengthening communication and cooperation between the member countries.

 1981